 An active public commentator, Trudi is a columnist for Business Day and Acumen.
 She has also published academic journal articles on competition economics and policy.
 Trudi holds an MBA and an MSc in Development Economics from Oxford University, where she studied as a Rhodes Scholar.
-She also holds degrees from the University of the Witwatersrand, including an MCom in Economics, an honours degree in economics and a BCom (Law).
+From the University of Witwatersrand, she holds an MCom in Economics, an honours degree in economics and a BCom in Law and Economics.

 Trudi was an economist and later a member of the executive committee at the Competition Commission of South Africa from 2010 to 2014.
-Between March 2013 and March 2014, Trudi was Deputy Commissioner for an interim term.
-She was also a Divisional Manager since April 2012, responsible for policy analysis, advocacy and stakeholder relations, communications and international relations.
-Before taking up this role, she was a Principal Economist in the Chief Economist’s team where she assessed the competitive effects of mergers and acquisitions, provided economic analysis on complex competition enforcement cases and acted as an expert witness at the Competition Tribunal.
+She joined the Commission as Principal Economist, assessing the competitive effects of mergers and acquisitions, analysing complex competition enforcement cases and appearing as an expert witness at the Competition Tribunal.
 Trudi represented the Commission at various international fora including the OECD, BRICS, International Competition Network and the African Competition Forum.

 Prior to joining the Competition Commission in 2010, Trudi held various management consulting and corporate roles at Deloitte South Africa, Genesis Analytics and AngloGold Ashanti.

 In her spare time, Trudi writes fiction.
 Her recent work has been published in New Contrast and the Sol Plaatje European Union Poetry Anthology Vol IV.